📅 Last Updated: January 26, 2026 | New startups added weekly

 - Burn multiple and cash efficiency calculations

-- Sales funnel metrics and conversion rates
+- Sales funnel metrics and conversion rates across the customer journey

 Materials Preparation